1. What is the Curriculum like at CCHS?

 The Review Committee is made up of Administrators, Counselors and Faculty.
 Application review begins in February and continues throughout the month.

 8. What is Your Policy on Siblings in the Admission Process?

 There is no specific policy on siblings.
 We like to keep families together, but never at the expense of a student’s development and overall success.

-Cathedral Catholic High School is committed to ensuring the socio-economic diversity of our community by providing approximately 30% of our students some level of financial aid.
-Our Financial Aid Grants are need based, and a family’s request for Financial Aid is considered independent of the admission and enrollment process.
+Cathedral Catholic High School is committed to ensuring the socio-economic diversity of our community by providing approximately 35% of our students some level of financial aid.
+Our Financial Aid Grants are need-based, and a family’s request for Financial Aid is considered independent of the admission and enrollment process.

-Students who are interested in applying for tuition assistance may submit an application AT ANY TIME.
+Students who are interested in applying for tuition assistance may submit an application beginning September 7, 2021.

 YES!
 Cathedral Catholic serves families from all over San Diego.